 As a result, customer complaints are suggesting the sewer volume charge calculated on water consumption does not accurately reflect the actual sewer entering the system.

-Furthermore, as highlighted above, the LRMC for sewer volume is low and the costs associated with the sewerage system are approximately 90 per cent fixed.
+Furthermore, as highlighted above, the long run marginal cost for sewer volume is low and the costs associated with the sewerage system are approximately 90 per cent fixed.